 B.A.
 Anthropology with Honors, Muhlenberg College (Allentown, PA)

-Ted's ongoing research investigates American Indian activism and its impacts on public policy and perceptions.
-He works with the Cahuilla nations who are indigenous to inland Southern California.
+His first book, Genocide to Gaming (University of Nevada Press, 2018) investigates American Indian activism and its impacts on public policy and perceptions.
+It focuses on his research with the Cahuilla nations who are indigenous to inland Southern California.
 The Cahuilla have a long tradition of challenging unjust colonial policies.
 One of the Cahuilla nations opened the poker club that sparked a precedent-setting Supreme Court decision.
-This decision (California v Cabazon) accelerated the tribal casino movement into a $27 billion industry.
-Ted's research explores the impacts of this industry and the strategies Cahuilla nations use to strengthen their self-determination.
-He is currently working on a book manuscript on his research.
+This decision (California v Cabazon) accelerated the tribal casino movement into a $30 billion industry.
+Genocide to Gaming explores the impacts of this industry and the strategies Cahuilla nations use to strengthen their self-determination.

 Office: Richard P13, CSB